aparo/pyes/docs/guide/reference/java-api/count.rst

+.. _es-guide-reference-java-api-count:

 =====
 Count
 =====

 The count API allows to easily execute a query and get the number of matches for that query.
 It can be executed across one or more indices and across one or more types.
-The query can be provided using the :doc:`Query DSL <./query-dsl.html>`.
+The query can be provided using the :ref:`Query DSL <es-guide-reference-java-api-query-dsl>`.

 .. code-block:: java